 However, due to labor problems and the owner selling the rights, the LeRoi smelter was closed a few short years after it began production.

 So, like most booming mining camps, it went from a growing town full of excitement and hope to a ghost town.
-Many people mistakenly think the term “ghost town” refers to towns who’s only remaining “residents” are actual ghosts.
-In actuality the term “ghost town” is used to describe towns that seemed to become empty almost overnight, due to the closure of the mine, smelter, or factory that supplied much of the town’s employment.
+The booming town of over 1200 people seemed to become empty almost overnight.

 After the departing residents dust settled, what was left was a ghost of what the town once was.
 The town’s bustling main street became an unused dirt road, lined with dark and empty store fronts and buildings.
 Vacated houses sat side by side, the gardens overgrown and the empty clothes lines a painful reminder to the remaining town residents of the loss of so many friends.
 The residents that remained would fondly dwell on their stories of what the town once was and of the people, now long gone, who had made it the community it had been.